Rental Registry Program (RRP)

 I received an automatic email after I submitted my rental registry application online stating that the application was incomplete and/or the number of units I entered does not match the county assessor’s records.
 What does this mean, and do I need to do anything about it?

-If you registered a different number of units than the county assessor’s current records show for a particular property, your registration application will be flagged as a potential unit discrepancy case for staff review.
-In these unit discrepancy cases, our staff asks for your patience while we conduct the necessary research to confirm the correct unit count for the property.
+If you registered a different number of units than what the county assessor’s current records show for a property, your registration application will appear in unit discrepancy status and is under review by staff.
+In these cases, our staff asks for your patience while we conduct the necessary research to confirm the correct unit count for the property.

-If the number of units registered matches the research staff conducts, staff will manually mark the registration complete, and you will receive another automatic email to confirm this.
-If the staff is not able to confirm the unit count based on our own research, we may reach out to you for further information or to offer you an affidavit to complete that indicates the correct number of units currently on the property.
-We ask that you reply in a timely manner if staff does reach out to you.
-Staff will do their best to resolve these unit discrepancy cases as quickly as possible over the coming weeks and months, but please do not worry if you don’t hear from us right away.
+If the number of units registered matches staff review and research, staff will manually mark your registration as complete and you will receive another automatic email to confirm.
+If the staff is unable to confirm the unit count through research, staff will contact you for further information or to offer you an affidavit to sign stating the correct number of units on the property.
+Staff will resolve any unit discrepancy cases as quickly as possible.

-What if I don’t have the exact data that the rental registry program is asking for as part of the registration process available at this time?
+What if I don’t have the exact information that the Rental Registry Program is asking for as part of the registration process?

-Please provide estimates or best guesses for required fields for which you do not have detailed data available.
-You may also utilize the “N/A” or “Unknown” checkboxes for certain fields as shown in the forms on the online registration portal.
+Please provide estimates or best guesses for the required fields for which you do not have detailed data.
+You may also indicate “N/A” or “Unknown” for certain fields.
 Please do your best to locate detailed data for these fields in future registration years.

 Are there paper versions of the annual registration forms available?

 Yes, paper forms are available at the Development Center located at 285 Hamilton Avenue, across the street from City Hall.
-However, Rental Registry Program participants are encouraged to complete the forms using the online portal, if possible.
-Public computers are available at City libraries and in-person portal trainings will be offered on October 22, November 18 and January 8 (please see the City Calendar for details).
+However, Rental Registry Program participants are encouraged to complete registration using the online portal, if possible.
+Public computers are also available at City libraries.

 General Program FAQs